The Affluent Homeless: A Sleeping Pod, A Hired Desk And A Handful Of Clothes

 But is there something else going on as well?
 Does Johnson represent a fundamental shift in American capitalism as we know it?

-Skyler Wang, a Ph.D. student at UC Berkeley who studies the sharing economy, says even if young people own less and are less enamored with ownership than their parents may be, they still have a lot of stuff — it's just not tangible.
+Skyler Wang, a Ph.D. student at the University of California, Berkeley who studies the sharing economy, says even if young people own less and are less enamored with ownership than their parents may be, they still have a lot of stuff — it's just not tangible.

 "I talked to a lot of minimalists," Wang says.
 "They're the type of people who love to couch-surf.
 They own like 30 things, but ... they hoard digitally.
 They have tons of photographs.
 They have thousands and thousands of Instagram posts."